 Writing skills development - Pupils develop their skills in our stages of writing:

-When exploring and planning writing pupils learn to:
+When engaging, exploring and planning writing pupils learn to:

 - Explore context, audience & purpose.